Semilinear wave equations on asymptotically de Sitter, Kerr-de Sitter and Minkowski spacetimes: Asymptotically de Sitter spaces: global approach

 \subsection{From static parts to global asymptotically de Sitter spaces}

 Let us consider the equation

-where the reason for using the 0-differential ${}^0d$ will be given momentarily.
-The idea is that every point in $X$ lies in the interior of the backward light cone from some point $p$ at future infinity $Y_+$, denoted $S_p$.
-Then blowing up $\overline X$ at $p$, we obtain a static part of an asymptotically de Sitter space where the solvability statements have been explained in Section~\ref{SecStaticDeSitter}.
-We then solve equation~\eqref{EqGS} on $S_p$, thereby obtaining a forward solution $u_p$, and by local uniqueness for $\Box_g-m^2$ in $X$, all such solutions agree on their overlap, i.e. $u_p\equiv u_q$ on $S_p\cap S_q$.
-Therefore, we can define a function $u$ by setting $u=u_p$ on $S_p$, $p\in Y_+$, which then is a solution of \eqref{EqGS} on $X$.
-To make this precise, we need to analyze the relationships between the function spaces on the $S_p$, $p\in Y_+$, and $X$.
-As we will see in Lemma~\ref{LemmaHbH0} below, b-Sobolev spaces on the blow-ups $S_p$ of $\overline{X}$ at boundary points are closely related to 0-Sobolev spaces on $X$.
+where the reason for using the 0-differential ${}^0d$, see below, will be given momentarily.
+The idea is that every point in $X$ lies in the interior of the backward light cone from some point $p$ at future infinity $Y_+$, denoted $S_p$; that is, the blow-up of $\ol X$ at $p$ contains the static part $S_p$ of an asymptotically de Sitter space where the solvability statements have been explained in \S\ref{SecStaticDeSitter}.
+Consider a suitable neighborhood $\Omega_p\subset[\ol X;p]$ of the static patch as in \S\ref{SecStaticDeSitter}, so the boundary of $\Omega_p$ is the union of $\pa S_p$ and an `artificial' spacelike boundary, which on the non-blown-up space $\ol X$ all meet at the point $p$, and a Cauchy surface.
+In fact, we may choose the $\Omega_p$ in a fashion that is uniform in $p$.
+We then solve equation~\eqref{EqGS} on $\Omega_p$, thereby obtaining a forward solution $u_p$, and by local uniqueness for $\Box_g-m^2$ in $X$, all such solutions agree on their overlap, i.e.\ $u_p\equiv u_q$ on $\Omega_p\cap\Omega_q$.
+Therefore, we can define a function $u$ by setting $u=u_p$ on $\Omega_p$, $p\in Y_+$, which then is a solution of \eqref{EqGS} on $X$.
+To make this precise, we need to analyze the relationships between the function spaces on the $\Omega_p$, $p\in Y_+$, and $X$.
+As we will see in Lemma~\ref{LemmaHbH0} below, b-Sobolev spaces on the blow-ups $\Omega_p$ of $\overline{X}$ at boundary points are closely related to 0-Sobolev spaces on $X$.

-Recall the definition of 0-Sobolev spaces on a manifold with boundary $M$ (for us, $M=\overline{X}$) with a 0-metric, i.e. a metric of the form $x^{-2}\hat g$ with $x$ a boundary defining function, where $\hat g$ extends non-degenerately to the boundary: If $\Vf_0(M)=x\Vf(M)$ denotes the Lie algebra of 0-vector fields, where $\Vf(M)$ are smooth vector fields on $M$, and $\Diff_0^*(M)$ the enveloping algebra of 0-differential operators, then
+Recall the definition of 0-Sobolev spaces on a manifold with boundary $M$ (for us, $M=\overline{X}$) with a 0-metric, i.e.\ a metric of the form $x^{-2}\wh g$ with $x$ a boundary defining function, where $\wh g$ extends non-degenerately to the boundary: If $\Vf_0(M)=x\Vf(M)$ denotes the Lie algebra of 0-vector fields, where $\Vf(M)$ are smooth vector fields on $M$, and $\Diff_0^*(M)$ the enveloping algebra of 0-differential operators, then